-Brian W. Bartholomay is an Associate in the Washington, D.C., office of Buckley LLP.
+Brian W. Bartholomay is Counsel in the Washington, D.C., office of Buckley LLP.
 He assists clients in the financial services industry, including national banks, state banks, mortgage companies, servicers and other consumer lenders on a variety of government enforcement, regulatory and compliance matters.

 Mr. Bartholomay’s experience includes matters initiated by the Consumer Financial Protection Bureau (CFPB), Department of Justice (DOJ), and U.S. Department of Housing and Urban Development (HUD), as well as state attorneys general and other state regulators such as the New York Department of Financial Services (NYDFS).